-Students should make sure to complete their FAFSA application well in advance of their term abroad.
+Students should complete their FAFSA application well in advance of their term abroad.
 They should verify how their financial aid package will apply to their study abroad program.
-This is easily accomplished by meeting with the Director of Financial Aid.
-In addition, GGC students must complete and submit the financial aid sections of the GGC Study Abroad Application before they will be eligible to use their aid to study abroad.
+This is easily accomplished by meeting with a Financial Aid counselor

 International Education Fee Grants